heldridge/skip-docs/introduction/layouts.md

 ```

-Now, change `index.md` from the Getting Started tutorial to the following:
+Now, change `index.md` from the Getting Started introduction to the following:

 ``` markdown
 ---